Ken Casey: Personal life

 Casey has 3 children and lives on the South Shore outside of Boston.
-Casey is a die-hard fan of the Boston Red Sox, Boston Bruins, Boston Celtics and New England Patriots, and participated in the Boston Bruins AT&T Legends Classic hockey game on January 2, 2010.
+He is a die-hard fan of the Boston Red Sox, Boston Bruins, Boston Celtics and New England Patriots, and participated in the Boston Bruins AT&T Legends Classic hockey game on January 2, 2010.
 Other participants included Tim Robbins, Bobby Farrelly, Terry O'Reilly, and Lenny Clarke.
 Casey scored the winning goal for his team in the second period.

 In 2009, Casey founded The Claddagh Fund, a charity foundation based on the attributes of the Irish Claddagh symbolism: "Friendship, Love and Loyalty."
 It was founded with the help of Boston Bruins legend Bobby Orr.

 In October 2014, Casey, a lifelong Democrat, announced that he was co-hosting a fundraiser for Republican gubernatorial candidate Charlie Baker.
 Casey stated that "Charlie is a Republican and I'm a Democrat, but I will take a big heart and strong character over political party any day."
 Casey, who publicly backed Mayor Marty Walsh's campaign in 2013, also said that Baker helped several of Dropkick Murphys' charitable causes over the years, including supporting military families.
 Casey is among many Massachusetts Democrats to have supported Baker.

 On May 20, 2016, Casey and the Dropkick Murphys received the "Robert F. Kennedy Children's Action Corps' Embracing the Legacy Award" for years of charity work with various organizations including work with children and military veteran.
 The award, "which parallels Robert F. Kennedy's quest for social justice on behalf of society's most vulnerable people" was presented to the band at the Kennedy Library.

 In 2018, Casey was involved in an accident on a building site and suffered severe damage to one of his vertebral disc which required surgery in May 2018 and caused him to lose feeling in his fingers and forced him to be unable to play the bass during the band's shows until he fully healed.
 The band was unsure if Casey would be able to begin their 2018 summer tour due to the injury.
 However, Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, filled in on bass at the band's live shows and has since become the band's official bassist on live shows as Casey plays bass only in studio and has since focused on co and lead vocal duties for the band especially with singer Al Barr on hiatus from the band since 2022.